RoSPA Lantra BORDA DVSA training bodies

 LANTRA (formerly Lantra-Awards) and BORDA are the two main bodies whose qualifications cover off-road driving in the UK.
-RoSPA also certificate our 4×4 training course as part of their broader driver and safety training offering.
+RoSPA also accredit our 4×4 training course as part of their broader driver and safety training offering.
 The NPTC and City and Guilds provide independent assessment and certification for off-roading.
 The Driver and Vehicle Standards Agency (DVSA) are the government body who regulate driver training – if your 4×4 is a car then your instructor should be DVSA approved.

 If you use (or provide for use) a 4×4 in the course of your business – you must ensure that all users are trained in their use under the Provision and Use of Work Equipment Regulations 1998 (PUWER – H&S guide for 4x4 operators).
 Health and Safety regulations mean that the employer is liable for misuse of the equipment they provide (or even equipment they don’t provide, as long as it is used for the purposes of the business).
 So the legal requirement is there.

 On the plus side – having well trained operators can save you a fortune in mechanical repairs and costs – vehicle sympathy is a big element of the professional 4×4 courses, and simply by training your employees you could save more than the cost of the training in the first year alone.

 Training costs range from around £200 for a 1 day refresher course per person, up to around £1300 to train 3 people over 2 days, depending on the requirements.